rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-monitors.rst

 the load balancer configuration before you can apply it to a load balancer component.

-The following example retrieves the monitors configured in the load balancer.
+The following example retrieves the monitors configured in the load balancer:

 **Example: Retrieve monitoring configuration cURL request**